loprikas/Semantic_Web/README.md

 ## scripts

 contains different stages of the transformation scripts.
 Some of the script is inspired by Paulo Di Ricardos sample script, the latest version is also refined by AI.

+## img

+contains images for samples and further explanations

+# Sample images